XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 P. Laurore

-• No minimum deposit required for cash accounts, and no account opening or withdrawal fees for regular electronic transfers
+• No minimum deposit or account opening fees for standard accounts

-• No access to forex, CFDs, commodities, or direct crypto trading (limited to crypto ETFs only)
+• No access to forex, CFDs, commodities, or any crypto products

 CIBC Investor EdgeCIBC Investor Edge